crackcomm/renderer/README.md

 * When asked for a component looks in storage
 * Compiles components on demand
 * Caches compiled results
-* When component retrieved from storage is cached returns cached result

 File system storage and watching for changes

 * Components are very lightweight so full in-memory storage is fine along with file system replication
 * Compiler itself does not have to watch for changes in files when a file system storage may be in-memory cached and on-change caches can be cleared.

-Compiling & Rendering:

-1. compiler -> storage [ask for component]
-2. compiler [is component already compiled, in cache?]
-3. compiler [if not cached: compile component]
-4. compiler [if not cached: cache compiled component]
-5. compiler [return compilation result]

 ## License